Skip to navigation Skip to content

 • Education Course Details (EDC) screen in Customer First

-Student has ceased studies or has reduced their study load without medical evidence + Read more ...
+Student has ceased study or has reduced their study load without medical evidence or a reasonable excuse + Read more ...

 Students are not qualified for Austudy if they: